SteffenMoritz/dashboard-zukunft/README.md

 Our dashboard can be found under: https://stmo.shinyapps.io/dashboard-zukunft/ (or www.dashboard-zukunft.de )

+Give the app some time to get started (as it is only hosted on the free tier of shinyapps.io) After the initial starting phase it should run rather fluid.

 ### Screenshots
 Here are some screenshots of the web application: